gshiva1975/AAI-500-Project-Group-8/README.md

 # AAI-500-Project-Group-8
 ## AAI 500 Project
-## Title of Your Project:
-### Exploring the Impact of Musical Features on Track Popularity: A Spotify Data Analysis"
+## Title of Your Project: - **Exploring the Impact of Musical Features on Track Popularity: A Spotify Data Analysis**"